 Despite its anti-establishment origins, centralized regimes are actively embracing the technology.

 • Dubai has positioned itself as a tax-free crypto hub.
-This isn't about empowering the individual; it is a strategic move to control the infrastructure and profit from the industry's growth.
+This is a strategic move to control the infrastructure and profit from the industry's growth.

-• Singapore, once skeptical of the financial risks, has pivoted its regulations to become a leading global crypto center, ensuring the government remains the ultimate authority in the digital asset space.
+• Singapore has pivoted its regulations to become a leading global crypto center, ensuring the government remains the ultimate authority.

 The Mining Trap: Hardware is Power